-For TLS handshakes using ECC cipher suites, the security considerations in appendices D of all three TLS base documents apply accordingly.
+For TLS handshakes using ECC cipher suites, the security considerations in appendices D of all three TLS base documemts apply accordingly.

 Security discussions specific to ECC can be found in [IEEE.P1363.1998] and [ANSI.X9-62.2005].
 One important issue that implementers and users must consider is elliptic curve selection.
 Guidance on selecting an appropriate elliptic curve size is given in Table 1.
+Security considerations specific to X25519 and X448 are discussed in section 7 of [RFC7748].

 Beyond elliptic curve size, the main issue is elliptic curve structure.
 As a general principle, it is more conservative to use elliptic curves with as little algebraic structure as possible.
-Thus, random curves are more conservative than special curves such as Koblitz curves, and curves over F_p with p random are more conservative than curves over F_p with p of a special form (and curves over F_p with p random might be considered more conservative than curves over F_2^m as there is no choice between multiple fields of similar size for characteristic 2).
-Note, however, that algebraic structure can also lead to implementation efficiencies, and implementers and users may, therefore, need to balance conservatism against a need for efficiency.
-Concrete attacks are known against only very few special classes of curves, such as supersingular curves, and these classes are excluded from the ECC standards that this document references [IEEE.P1363.1998], [ANSI.X9-62.2005].
+Thus, random curves are more conservative than special curves such as Koblitz curves, and curves over F\p with p random are more conservative than curves over F\p with p of a special form, and curves over F\p with p random are considered more conservative than curves over F\2^m as there is no choice between multiple fields of similar size for characteristic 2.